Programs intended for new faculty, usually those at or below the rank of Assistant Professor.

 • Sloan Research Fellowships: This program seeks to stimulate fundamental research by early-career scientists and scholars of outstanding promise.
 Candidates must hold a tenure track position and be nominated by a department head.
 Candidates must hold a Ph.D. (or equivalent) in chemistry, computational or evolutionary molecular biology, computer science, economics, mathematics, neuroscience, ocean sciences, physics, or a related field.
 The size of the award is $75,000 for a two-year period.
 Limit: A department may not nominate more than three (3) faculty.
 Nominations are at the discretion of the Chair; there is no campus competition.
 Eligibility: Candidates must be in a tenure-track position with a regular teaching obligation, but be untenured as of September 15 of the nomination year.
 Candidates must hold a Ph.D. or equivalent degree in chemistry, computer science, Earth system science, economics, mathematics, neuroscience, physics, or a related field.
 Deadline(s): Campus announcements typically sent in July, Applications due in September.

 • The 1907 Trailblazer Award: The 1907 Foundation is a charity that funds medical research for mental health.
 The goal for the Trailblazer Award is to catalyze disruptive - but actionable - ideas which have the potential to unearth causes & cures for mental health and uniquely require the 1907 Trailblazer Award to see the light of day.
 Embedded in this statement, there are three key phrases: i) mental health, ii) disruptive, iii) causes & cures.
 Awards are $120,000.
 Limit: UCSB may only submit two (2) nominations.
 Eligibility: Applicants should be within ten years of their PhD/MD degree award date.
-Deadline(s): Campus announcement sent out in April; Applications due in June.
+Deadline(s): Campus announcement typically sent out in March; Applications due in May.